Family Handbook 2020-2021

 If your child participates in another after school program, please instruct them to pick up your child via the instructions above.

 Please arrive and pick up on time!
 It is important that children arrive at school on time so that they do not miss important morning routines and do not disrupt these activities for others.
-All children who arrive after 8:40am, or after the gates are closed, are considered late and should be escorted upstairs to the main office (G15) to pick up a late pass.
+All children who arrive after the gates are closed should proceed to the main entrance and enter on 61st street.
 Please, do not take your child directly to the classroom.
 It is equally important that your child is picked up on time.
 It is upsetting to the child when he or she is picked up late.
-Furthermore, all staff has other duties to attend to right after dismissal.
+Furthermore, all staff have other duties to attend to right after dismissal.

 Consistent attendance is extremely important.
 If your child is ill or unable to come to school, please, call or email the school.
 All absences must be documented.
 If your child has been ill 5 days or more, please send in a doctor’s note of explanation.